holland01/YAQ3R/prog.md

 It looks like the allocate function makes a direct call into malloc, which is swapped out at runtime with the dlmalloc implementation, so the source of this could be in there...

+**9/15/16**

+Finally took care of the memory issues.

+What lies next is another issue, which seems to be occuring in AL.loadFinished() in fetch.js: the initial path which is passed to the async bundle loader is duplicated in memory so the bundle loader user doesn't need to worry about the lifetime of the string itself.
+That said, this duplication involves UTF, which may not be
+desired: the string is first converted to javascript string when the bundle loader is initialized, and then re converted back into a char* buffer which is dynamically allocated and freed upon returning from the callback invoke.

+What's more is that there's some inconsistent string length printouts occurring within the SendShader_OnLoad and ParseEffectShader functions.
+This appears to cause the contents of the shader file read to be overlooked due to a null terminator which might be inserted between the path and the shader script's string data (as
+	opposed to the intended pipe).
+Weird.

+emscripten_worker_respond_provisionally is used as well, which probably is due to the continuous iteration and chunking that happens between the Q3BspMap instance and the async file IO functionality.
+This may be important with respect to this issue - not sure.